NREL/gcm_eval/README.rst

 reference to facilitate the selection of climate models and datasets in subsequent work.

 For interactive comparisons of GCM projections, check out the regional results `here <https://nrel.github.io/gcm_eval/regions/conus.html>`_.
+All of the plots after the skill tables are interactive.
+Try hovering your mouse over data points, clicking and dragging, scrolling, and double clicking on the legends.

 The NREL software record for this repository is SWR-24-37